robenkleene/audio-references/logic-pro/logic-pro.md

 - For some reason you can only drag to loop regions when automation isn't visible (Toggle automation with `a`).

+## Snap

+By default Logic Pro snaps to relative values, e.g., if you move a region that's X number of ticks from a bar line, to another bar, it will maintain the distance of X from the new bar line.
+To switch this behavior, and snap to the bar line itself, under the `Snap` dropdown, select `Snap Regions to Absolute Values`.

 ## Cycle

 - `C`: Toggle Cycle